KevinCrossDCL/AGK-Examples/README.md

 With this script you can convert all icons to subimages, or just a selection of icons that you want for your project.
 There's examples, and comments at the top of the script showing how to do this.

 The icons provided in the original repository are coloured black.
 This script inverts the colour so that they are saved as white.
 Having them white makes it easier to colour the icons however you want in your project.

+### Database Connection
+This project contains the AGK script and PHP files required to connect to a MySQL database on a webserver.
+For more details please read the projects README file.

 ### Material Icons
 This script contains all of the Material Icons converted for AGK use.
 There is a folder for each type i.e.: baseline, outlined, round, sharp, and twotone.